sinclairzx81/hammer/readme.md

     index.ts    <──────────┘
 tsconfig.json
 ```
-To allow each library to be imported, configure the `baseUrl` and `paths` options of the `tsconfig.json` file.
+To enable the applications to import the libraries, configure the `baseUrl` and `paths` options of the `tsconfig.json` file as follows.

 ```javascript
 {